scottcgi/Mojoc/README.md

   Mojoc started in 2012 as a spare time project.
 At first, Mojoc used Eclipse + CDT + ADT + NDK for development, and was focused on Android platform.

   During the development I experienced a lot of repetition and thinking.
 For a long time I was not very sure and clear about how to use the C language to simulate OOP and keep it simple and uniform.
-So I tried a lot of ideas, repeated the proces: wrote code, modified, refactored, changed ideas, deleted code, rewritten it again and so on.
+So I tried a lot of ideas, repeated the proces: wrote code, modified, refactored, changed ideas, deleted code, rewrote it again and so on.

   But in the end, I developed a unique rule set, the [Mojoc Code Style](./Docs/CodeStyle.md) and [Mojoc OOC Model](./Docs/OOC.md) that felt right and nice, then I followed the rules to develop Mojoc.